Fourier transform: Units

 The frequency variable must have inverse units to the units of the original function's domain (typically named $t$ or $x$).
 For example, if $t$ is measured in seconds, $\xi$ should be in cycles per second or hertz.
 If the scale of time is in units of $2\pi$ seconds, then another Greek letter $\omega$ is typically used instead to represent angular frequency (where $\omega=2\pi \xi$) in units of radians per second.
 If using $x$ for units of length, then $\xi$ must be in inverse length, e.g., wavenumbers.
-That is to say, there are two versions of the real line: one which is the range of $t$ and measured in units of $t,$ and the other which is the range of $\xi$ and measured in inverse units to the units of $t.$ These two distinct versions of the real line cannot be equated with each other.
-Therefore, the Fourier transform goes from one space of functions to a different space of functions: functions which have a different domain of definition.
+That is to say, there are two versions of the real line: one that is the range of $t$ and measured in units of $t$, and the other that is the range of $\xi$ and measured in inverse units to the units of $t$.
+These two distinct versions of the real line cannot be equated with each other.
+Therefore, the Fourier transform goes from one space of functions to a different space of functions: functions that have a different domain of definition.

 In general, $\xi$ must always be taken to be a linear form on the space of its domain, which is to say that the second real line is the dual space of the first real line.
-See the article on linear algebra for a more formal explanation and for more details.
+(See the article Linear algebra for a more formal explanation and for more details.)
 This point of view becomes essential in generalizations of the Fourier transform to general symmetry groups, including the case of Fourier series.